ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 chmod 700 vpncmd
 ```

-If you like SoftEther to start as a service on startup create a file named `vpnserver` in `/etc/init.d` directory a follows.
+If you like SoftEther to start as a service on start-up create a file named `vpnserver` in `/etc/init.d` directory a follows.

 First create and open the file using `vi`: